Building complaint resolution

 - details of the evidence on which you propose to rely.

 A Notice of proposed complaint form is available for this purpose from Building and Energy office or website.

 Step three – lodge the complaint with the Building Commissioner

 Should you not receive a satisfactory response to the notice of proposed complaint within 14 days, you can lodge a formal complaint with the Building Commissioner.
-To do this, complete and lodge a Building services complaint form, available from the Building and Energy office or website (Please note: The online complaint form is currently unavailable.
-We are working to have this issue resolved.
-In the meantime, please download a copy of the complaint form.)
+To do this, complete and lodge a Building services complaint form, available from the Building and Energy office or website.
 The relevant box must be ticked to note whether your complaint is a:

 - building service complaint – matters relating to building services not being carried out in a proper and proficient manner or being faulty or unsatisfactory.